veertuinc/anka-docs/anka-virtualization-cli/getting-started/creating-vms.md

 {{< include file="_partials/anka-virtualization-cli/command-line-reference/create/_extra.md" >}}

 After executing `anka create`, Anka will automatically set up macOS, create the user `anka` with password: `admin`, disable SIP, and enable VNC for you.
+The VM will then be stopped.

 ---